memcachier/examples-django3/README.md

-# MemCachier Django Example App
+# MemCachier Django Example App (ASCII)

 This is an example Django app that uses [MemCachier](http://www.memcachier.com) to cache algebraic computations.
-This example is written with Django 1.6
+This example is written with Django 1.6.

 It uses [django-ascii](https://github.com/memcachier/django-ascii) as a backend for caching with Django.
 This is a alternative backend than